influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/administration/backup_and_restore.md

     parent: administration
 ---

-InfluxDB has the ability to snapshot a single data node at a point-in-time and restore it.

 ## Backups

+InfluxDB has the ability to snapshot an instance at a point-in-time and restore it.
+All backups are full backups.
+InfluxDB does not yet support incremental backups.
+There are two types of data to backup, the metastore and the metrics themselves.
+The [metastore](/influxdb/v1.0/concepts/glossary/#metastore) is backed up in its entirety.
+The metrics are backed up per-database in a separate operation from the metastore backup.

+> **Note:** Backups are not interchangeable between OSS InfluxDB and InfluxEnterprise.
+You cannot restore an OSS backup to an InfluxEnterprise data node, nor can you restore an InfluxEnterprise backup to an OSS instance.

 ### Backing up the Metastore

-InfluxDB's metastore contains internal information about the status of the system, including: user information, database/shard metadata, and which retention policies are enabled.
+InfluxDB's metastore contains internal information about the status of the system, including user information, database/shard metadata, CQs, RPs, and subscriptions.
 While a node is running, you can create a backup of your instance's metastore by running the command:

 ```